lumeland/lume.land/docs/core/basename-parsers.md

 ```

 One of the advantages of making this variable explicit in the filesystem is that
-you can see in your text editor the source files sorted in the same way as they
+you can see the source files sorted the same way in your editor as well as on
-will be in the site.
+the final site.

 In Lume, the filename is used by default to generate the final URLs
 ([more info](../creating-pages/page-files.md)), so the page files above